Cedric Ball

-Cedric Glenn Ball (born April 16, 1968) is a retired American professional basketball player born in Worcester, Massachusetts.
+Cedric Glenn Ball (born April 16, 1968) is an American former professional basketball player born in Worcester, Massachusetts.
 He had a brief stint with the Los Angeles Clippers during the 1990–91 NBA season.
 Ball, a 6 ft 8 in and 210 lb small forward, attended South High Community School in Worcester and the University of North Carolina at Charlotte.

 Ball also played professionally in Japan, France and Venezuela.

 He now works as an associate in the Probation Department at the Western Worcester District Court in East Brookfield, Worcester County, Massachusetts.
 He is also studying to become a deacon at his Baptist church.